orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   Packages that use sanitizers must perform both test-suite testing and integration testing before being permanently default on.
-For integration testing, you must make sure that the package that uses the library or executible does not break the security-critical package(s) or @system set.
+For integration testing, you must make sure that the package that uses the library or executible does not break the security-critical package(s) or any of the packages in the @system set.

   The classes of C/C++ packages that should be hardened against CE + ZCA are: